3.10. Validation Results

 3.10.3.
 Validation: FEMA Historical Geospatial Damage Assessment

-FEMA and the Department of Interior lead the development of the Geospatial Platform, an internet-based service environment that provides a suite of well-manged geospatial data, services, applications, and tools.
+FEMA and the Department of Interior lead the development of the Geospatial Platform, an internet-based service environment that provides a suite of well-managed geospatial data, services, applications, and tools.
 The FEMA Historical Damage Assessment Database is a repository of geospatial damage assessments from past National Disaster events where damage assessments were conducted either using high-resolution imagery or by means of geospatial modeling.

 ../../../_images/fema_damage_webpage.png